ProFireDev/Project-FLIP/Docs/CONTRIBUTING.md

 <!-- omit in toc -->
 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <flippingindustries@gmail.com>. please include [ Github Security Issue] followed by a short discription of the issue in your title for the email
+Instead sensitive bugs must be sent by email to <flippingindustries@gmail.com>. please include [ Github Security Issue] followed by a short discription of the issue in your title for the email.
+See [security.md](SECURITY.md) for more info.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: